Be Canvas READY

 Be proactive!
 We encourage faculty to consider the following checklist to be prepared in the event of a campus closure.
-You can also download a printable version.
-Note, clicking the links will bring you to related Canvas Guides.
+Note, clicking the links will bring you to related guides.

 R – Review your resources